Home > Netherlands > Amsterdam > International French School Amsterdam

 Sports activities included

-We do follow the French curriculum in terms of content and the curriculum is quite rich in terms of physical activities and sports from kindergarten to high school.
+We follow the French curriculum in terms of content and the curriculum is quite rich in terms of physical activities and sports from kindergarten to high school.
+Our primary campus has a dedicated motor skills room, and our secondary campus has a full gym.

 Sports teams or sport competitions available for students